-Study group Reading responses and discussion assignments (8%): We will form 5-6 member study groups in order to have some contact time outside the class in which course work maybe discussed and small assignments completed as a group.
+Study group Reading responses and discussion assignments (10% - PSY435 students only): We will form 5-6 member study groups in order to have some contact time outside the class in which course work may be discussed and small assignments completed as a group.
 The study groups will be expected to meet once a week and 5 discussion reports will be due during the term (see outline for due dates).
 For each report, I will give you assignments and will be looking for timely responses (via Blackboard).
 Only one response is required from each group for each of the assignments.
 All members of the group will receive the same grade for the assignment.